jehna/ultimatepackagebrowser/README.md

 ### Possible future development directions (not including new features)

 * Allow more external dependencies for easier implementation of features.
+* Add tests.
 * Responsive design for frontend to enable mobile support.
 * Better error handling, especially if the app was to grow bigger.
 * Some of the frontend components might be too big, these could be refactored.